-Instruction Mode Practical Exam Duration Practical
+Instruction Mode : Practical Exam Duration : Practical

-Course Objectives: The main objectives of this subject are to understand the basic knowledge of computer and its uses in Editing and Reporting field.
-To understand the qualities of good writers, values of Pictures, Illustrations and Maps during editing & News Packaging.
-The objective of this subject is to understand the significance of Journalistic writings and its ethics and discuss the qualities of good writing, various forms of communicative skills.
-As well as to learn the different type of journalistic writings such as News, Article, Feature, Books Review, Film Review and editorials etc.
+Course Objectives: The main objectives of this unit are to understand the basic knowledge of computer and its uses in Editing and Reporting field.
+To understand the qualities of good writers, values of Pictures, Illustration and Maps during the editing & News Packaging.
+The objective of this unit is to understand the significance of Journalistic writings and its ethics and discuss the qualities of good writing, various forms of communicative skills.
+As well as to learn the different type of journalistic writings such as News, Article, Feature, Books Review, Film Review and editorial etc.

-Course Outcomes: The main outcomes of this unit are to train students as a beginner journalist.
-This Practical paper will assist students to be able to report a News Story professionally, to understand Process of Reporting, and get familiar with basic terminology of Reporting & Editing and to understand the needs and uses of computer in reporting, and editing field.
-Also Students will be able to Sub and Package different types of News, gather different types of News related to Society and students will be prepared to enter as a Print Media Journalist in the field.
+Course Outcomes: The main outcomes of this unit are to trained students as a beginner journalist.
+This Print Media Practical's paper will assist students to able to report professionally News Story, to understand Process of Reporting and familiar with basic terminology of Reporting & Editing and to understand the needs and uses of computer in reporting and editing field.
+As well as Students will be able to Subbing and Packaging different types of News, gathering different types of News related to Society and Student will be made prepare to entry level Print Media Journalist.

-Unit Course Content Instruction Hours I Understanding the basics of Computers 30 Understanding of the Computers, Parts of Computer-Software, Hardware, Peripherals, Types of Printers, MS Office (Word, Power Point, Excel), Quark Express, Photo shop, In Page, DTP, Design: Concept and Principles, Layout meaning, Stages, Columns, Gutter space, alignment.
-II Photojournalism 30 Different types of Camera, DSLR Camera technical specifications and its use.
+Unit Course Content Instructi on Hours Ι To Understanding the basics of Computers 30 Understanding of the Computers, Parts of Computer-Software, Hardware, Peripherals, Types of Printers, MS Office (Word, Power Point, Excel), Quark Express, Photoshop, In Page, DTP,Design: Concept and Principles, Layout meaning, Stages, Columns, Gutter space, alignment.
+II Photojournalism 30 Different types of Camera, DSLR Camera technical specification and its use.
 Use of Lenses.
 Visual Communication, Photojournalism, photo feature, photo editing.
-Taking photo for News, Articles, Features, Events, and Press Conferences, etc. Students have to take photo for their respective stories.
-III Writing Feature, News Intro and Press Conference 30 Every Student has to write a feature based on Human Interest Story, News Features, Bright's, Sidebars, and Personality Profiles, etc. Every student has to produce different types of News (crime, sports, legislative, political, educational, etc.), News Intro, Press Release, Interview and News Headlines.
-IV Production of Tabloid Students have to design two pages of a Tabloid Newspaper layout along with the content by using software's.
-30 Students have to produce a news report based on the following: a) Crime news (murder, robbery, molestation, cyber fraud, domestic violence) b) Accident, natural calamity, human made disaster, c) News related to judiciary d) Political campaign coverage, e) Economical Issues
+Taking photo for News, Articles, Features, Events, and Press Conferences etc. Student has to take photo for their respective story.
+III Writing Feature, News Intro and Press Conference 30 Every Student has to write a feature based on Human Interest Story, News Features, Bright's, Sidebars, and Personality Profiles etc. Every student has to produce different types of News (Crime, Sports, legislative, political, educational etc.), News Intro, Press Release, Interview and News Headlines.
+IV Production of Tabloid 30 Students have to design two pages of a Tabloid Newspaper layout along with content by using software's.
+Students have to produce a news report based on follows: a) Crime news (murder, robbery, molestation, cyber fraud, domestic violence) b) Accident, natural calamity, Human made disaster, c) News related to judiciary d) Political campaign coverage, e) Economical Issues